-- Interested members must complete an application - Must be signed off by ALT Chair & Mentor. - Questionable applications are taken to the Local Program Manager for review and final decision. - Member must be at least 16 years old. - Athletes under 16 may shadow ALT members and support their work outside of meetings; however, they cannot become official members until they turn 16. - Member should not have any recent history of misbehavior. - Member must have a valid medical on file. - All ALT members are required to follow the General Guidelines and Athlete/Unified Partner Guidelines in the SOPA Code of Conduct. - Member must be active in at least one sport per year. - Applications must be signed off by coach to acknowledge active participation in sports. - Athletes as Coaches may also be part of ALT, under the condition that they compete in at least one sport outside the season they are coaching. - If an ALT member decides to fully transition into a volunteer role, they are asked to transition off the ALT within a year to provide other athletes an opportunity to serve. - Three active ALT members are required. - o Chair - o Member - Recording Secretary - Chair must be a trained Athlete Representative that regularly reports to the Management Team. - Programs without an Athlete Representative may still have an Athlete Leadership Team, however the Chair must be an athlete committed to becoming an Athlete Representative. - There should be at least one meeting per each sports season (i.e. Winter, Summer, and Fall) to allow athletes to provide input on their sport either during or immediately following the season of the sport they are participating in. - Meetings should take place at a time and location that is convenient to all members. - Additional projects may take place outside of meeting time and/or dates. - Term lengths will be voted on as part of the ALT's processes for each individual program. - Meeting minutes are recorded by a recording secretary. - Chair shares meeting minutes with Management Team. - Meeting minutes should also be shared with SOPA's Manager of Athlete Leadership & Young Athletes to provide updates to the state office.
+- Interested members must complete an application - Must be signed off by ALT Chair & Mentor. - Questionable applications are taken to the Local Program Manager for review and final decision. - Member must be at least 16 years old. - Member should not have a history of misbehavior. - Member must have a valid medical on file. - Member must be active in at least one sport per year. - Applications must be signed off by coach to acknowledge active participation in sports. - Three active ALT members are required. - Chair must be a trained Athlete Representative on the Management Team with a mentor who has also taken the training. - There should be at least one meeting per each sports season (i.e. Winter, Summer, and Fall) to allow athletes to provide input on their sport either during or immediately following the season of the sport they are participating in. - Meetings should take place at a time and location that is convenient to all members. - Additional projects may take place outside of meeting time and/or dates. - Term lengths will be voted on as part of the ALT's processes for each individual program. - Meeting minutes are recorded by a recording secretary. - Chair shares meeting minutes with Management Team. - Meeting minutes should also be shared with SOPA's ALPs Coordinator to provide updates to the state office.